junething/translatio/README.md

   * Along with title or description
   * With any page or post
 * Display the language switcher in using the language name or country flag
-* Auto-detect a visitors browser language setting and display your site in their language (if it is available, otherwise will display the site in the default language)
+* Auto-detect a visitor's browser language setting and display your site in their language (if it is available, otherwise will display the site in the default language)
 * Support for browser cookie settings
 * Premium service available that provides you a professional translation editor and workflow, that syncs all translations back to your WordPress instance
 * Live support community